guoqingbao/guoqingbao.github.io/_pages/about.md

 ======
 * Received Ph.D., half-fee and summer research scholarship from Sydney University.
 The achievement was recognized by the university and placed on the Deans' List of Academic Excellence.
 Successfully led seven group projects, four of them were top projects.

-* Currently working on research projects that have potentials to revolutionize diagnosis and treatment of severe diseases with the support of artificial intelligence.
+* Four years' full-time research experience in computer vision, artificial intelligence and medical informatics, and additional nine years' industry work experience in development and architecture design of large-scale commercial software projects.

-* 9 years' industry experience in design & development of the large-scale multimedia projects, ranging from video streaming, demuxing, transcoding, rendering to commercial software architecture design.
+* Currently working on research projects that have potentials to revolutionize diagnosis and treatment of severe diseases with the support of machine learning.

 Education
 ======
-* **The University of Sydney**, Australia
+* The University of Sydney, Australia
-  * **Ph.D** in Artificial Intelligence and Image Processing, 2008-2021 (expected)
+  * Ph.D in Artificial Intelligence and Image Processing, 2008-2021 (expected)
-  * **Master** of Information Technology, 2016-2018
+  * Master of Information Technology, 2016-2018
-* **Shandong University**, China
+* Shandong University, China
   * Undergraduate in Computer Science, 2003-2007

 Academic Awards
 ======
 * School of Computer Science, University of Sydney
-  * **Dean's List of Excellence in Academic Performance** (09/2018 )
+  * **Dean's List of Excellence in Academic Performance** (09/2018)
-  * **High Honour Roll in Digital Media Computing** (05/2018 )
+  * **High Honour Roll in Digital Media Computing** (05/2018)
-  * **High Honour Roll in Research Project** (05/2018 )
+  * **High Honour Roll in Research Project** (05/2018)
   * **Summer Research Scholarship** (11/2017)
   * **Half-Fee scholarship** (05/2017)
 * Ph.D.
 Scholarship, University of Sydney